ogratwicklcs/ansible_90_workshop/1.3-playbook/README.md

 ```

 On the control node as your student user edit the file `~/ansible-files/apache.yml` and add a new task utilizing the `copy` module.
+Additionally, we might want to scale the automation.
+So instead of running the playbook only on `node1` let us change the `hosts: node1` to `hosts: web`.
 It should now look like this:

 ```yaml
 ---